-Since the Universal Declaration of Human Rights in 1948, medical ethics has incorporated a duty to protect human rights, while rights to a minimum standard of health and access to health care have been successively articulated and elaborated.
+Since the Universal Declaration of Human Rights in 1948, medical ethics has incorporated a duty to protect human rights, while the right to health and access to health care have been successively articulated and elaborated.

 One recent elaboration of the right to health is the 2006 UN Convention on the Rights of Persons with Disabilities, which includes rights of people with long-term physical and mental ill-health.
 The UN has a mandate to promote and clarify rights to health and rights-based approaches to health.
 Yet the concept of right to health is not without debate, including the long-standing critique that conflation with right to health care presumes unlimited resources within nation-states to provide for all individual health needs.